 The City has adequate capacity to provide the necessary wastewater treatment needs for current and anticipated development throughout the community.
-The City completed a multi-million dollar upgrade in 2013 to its Waste Water Treatment Plant (WWTP); while the upgrade increased capacity and functionality of the system, there remain some odor issues.
+The City completed a multi-million dollar upgrade in 2014 to its Waste Water Treatment Plant (WWTP); while the upgrade increased capacity and functionality of the system, some remaining odor problems are being addressed through upgrades and retrofits currently underway.
 While a variety of factors influence odor controls at the WWTP, including weather conditions and rain, the City continues to work with consultants to adjust and balance the system to improve odor controls.
-The next phase of the project includes additional capital work, which may also help improve odor controls.
-Initial funding for this phase has been approved and the project is in its early stages.
+A \$6 million mitigation project is scheduled for completion in 2018.